OpenChirp/bytetranslator-service/README.md

 one was not provided.
-If an unnamed outgoing value refers to an index less than the number of field names specified, then the message emitted will include blank elements for all all other specified fields.
+If an unnamed outgoing value refers to an index less than the number of field names specified, then the message emitted will include blank elements for all other specified fields.
 If the unnamed field refers to an index larger than the number of specified fields, the message emitted will have all previous indices' value blanked out, with the last value being the unnamed value's index.